Skip to Main Content

 Planning the Visit

 House of Nanking is at 919 Kearny Street, accessible on foot from the Financial District and a short walk from several Muni lines.
-The restaurant does not maintain an active online booking presence in the conventional sense, and the standard approach is to arrive and join the queue, particularly on evenings and weekends when the line forms early.
+The standard approach is to arrive and join the queue, particularly on evenings and weekends when the line forms early.
 Arriving before the dinner rush, or at an off-peak hour on a weekday, substantially reduces wait time.
 The room turns tables at pace, so the wait, when there is one, rarely extends beyond what most regulars consider acceptable for the payoff.

-For those planning a broader San Francisco restaurant itinerary, our full San Francisco restaurants guide maps the city's dining across price tiers and neighbourhoods, including options at every point on the spectrum from Chinatown institutions to the city's Michelin-decorated rooms.
+For a broader San Francisco restaurant itinerary, the city's dining spans Chinatown institutions and Michelin-decorated rooms.
 House of Nanking operates on its own terms within that ecosystem, and understanding where it sits helps set expectations correctly before arrival.

 The Broader Scene It Belongs To